jsridhar/DS-JHU/notebook.md

+# The Data Scientist's Tool Box

-# Types of Data Science Questions
+## Types of Data Science Questions

 * Descriptive: Describe a set of data.
   - The first kind of data analysis performed.